sheeran/octoblog/source/_posts/2013-01-18-nevernote.markdown

 I may keep Evernote around to fill this very narrow niche of collecting notes of a visual/design-related examples.

+*Update (22 Jan 13): My observations are somewhat in line with [Eddie Smith's][4].
+His thoughts regarding PDFs are interesting.

 [^1]: As I write this, I'm listening to Mac Power Users [episode][mpu] #117.
 Katie Floyd's use-cases for Evernote aren't making any convincing arguments and David Sparks' responses coincide with mine.
 Considering I have borrowed many of David's workflow tricks, this is not surprising.